mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 112 - Testing Private Methods/readme.md

       // since it has private access to $distanceInParsecs
       // this is another smell indicator.

-      // You cannot test this function since it is private }
+      // You can't test this function since it is private }
 }
 ```